realworldocaml/book/book/testing/README.md

 ## Expect Tests

-While property-based tests are very useful, they're not always what you want.
-Sometimes, instead of writing down properties, you want tests that capture and make visible the behavior of your code under specified, concrete scenarios, and which warn you when that captured behavior changes.  *Expect tests* provide a way of doing just that.
+The tests we've shown so far have been mostly about checking for some specific properties in a given scenario.
+Sometimes, though, instead of checking a property, what you really want to do is to run your code in some concrete scenario, and then capture and make visible your code's behavior.  *Expect tests* provide a way of doing just that.

 ### Basic mechanics